AbdeltwabMF/abdeltwabmf/README.md

 ### About Me 😇

+Greetings!
+I am Abd El-Twab MF, aka "amf".
 I was built at the Computers & Systems Engineering Department at Al-Azhar University.
 I began my journey learning Java in college, then transitioned to C++.
 I focused on Competitive Programming, which has honed my proficiency in C/C++ and given me a strong understanding of data structures and algorithms.
 While I've also worked with many other languages, I particularly enjoy working with Go, Shell, and LaTeX.

 My hobbies and interests include GNU/Linux, cryptography, cybersecurity, and blockchain technology.
 Currently, I am focused on Computer Graphics, Operating Systems, and Compilers.
-While "Abd El-Twab M. Fakhry" is just my mundane name; you can call me "amf".

 ### Contact 📬